yihshe/personal-site/content/about/_index.md

 ---
+title: "About me"
+description: |
+  About Yihang She.
+show_header: false
+sidebar_left: true
+# Keep this!
+Do not edit.
 cascade:
   headless: true
-description: |
-  A website template for Hugo developed by RStudio & Formspree and available for free.
-show_header: true
-sidebar_left: false
-title: About
 ---

 ** index doesn't contain a body, just front matter above.